torvalds/linux/Documentation/kbuild/llvm.rst

 Supported Architectures
 -----------------------

-LLVM does not target all of the architectures that Linux supports and just because a target is supported in LLVM does not mean that the kernel will build or work without any issues.
+LLVM does not target all of the architectures that GNU/Linux supports and just because a target is supported in LLVM does not mean that the kernel will build or work without any issues.
 Below is a general summary of architectures that currently work with ``CC=clang`` or ``LLVM=1``.
 Level